There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 What To Learn When Programming a Basic Operating System

-Programming your own operating system is more complicated than most other types of coding.
+Programming your operating system is more complicated than most other types of coding.
 With that in mind, you need a lot of knowledge and experience to take on this challenge.
 However, you can put yourself on the right track with three basic steps:

 - Take a computer science course